The winner takes it all: Proof of Theorem (a)

 with $W_i$ denoting the vertex that corresponds to the forward degree $\widetilde{B}_i$.
-Recall the definition of $\Goodn$.
-Since $k\leq n^{\rho}$ and $\rho<1$, the probability that a vertex $v$ of degree $D_v\geq (\log n)^\gamma$ found in the exploration is not {\sf Good} is, irrespective of all randomness up to that point, at least
+Since $k\leq n^{\rho}$, the probability that a vertex $v$ of degree $D_v\geq (\log n)^\gamma$ found in the exploration is {\sf Good} is, irrespective of all randomness up to that point, at least